adobe/trustmark/python/README.md

 <sup>2</sup> Adobe Research, San Jose CA.

-This repo contains a Python (3.8.5 or higher) (`python/`)and a browser deployable Javascript (`js/`) implementation of TrustMark for  encoding, decoding and removing image watermarks.
-In addition, a C2PA (`c2pa/`) example is provided to demonstrate signing of a watermarked image using the CAI supplied python library for C2PA / Content Credentials.
+This repo contains a Python (3.8.5 or higher) implementation of TrustMark for  encoding, decoding and removing image watermarks.

-### Quick start for Python
+### Quick start

 Within the python folder run `pip install .` \
-The TrustMark package is also available via PyPi - run `pip install trustmark` to install it indepedent of this repo.

 The `python/test.py` script provides examples of watermarking images (a JPEG and a transparent PNG image are provided as examples).
 To test the installation the following code snippet in Python shows typical usage: